 24. Virtual Assistant

 Virtual assistants provide administrative support such as email management, scheduling, and basic coordination tasks.
+This can be one of the best beginner-friendly remote paths if you are highly organized, responsive, and comfortable using online tools.

 25. Writing